-The University of Lynchburg is committed to the health and safety of all members of our community.
-To safeguard our community, the Office of Student Engagement and Leadership Development has developed a comprehensive referral system to share appropriate information so students can receive and/or connect with the academic support and wellness services they need.
+The University of Lynchburg and the Office of Case Management are committed to the health and safety of all members of our community.
+To safeguard our community, the Office of Case Management has developed a comprehensive referral system to share appropriate information so students can receive and/or connect with the academic support and wellness services they need.
 This referral system is one element of a safe and supportive campus community.

 What is a student of concern?

 A “student of concern” is any student who is exhibiting behaviors or experiencing life events that may impact their ability to be successful in the University environment.